vipin2001/Logic-Simulator/readme.md

 .

 ### Ouputs Function
-Takes in a list of inputs and outputs a list of output corresponding to the input.# Logic-Simulator
+Takes in a list of inputs and outputs a list of output corresponding to the input.